pnp/sp-dev-solutions/solutions/ModernSearch/react-search-refiners/README.md

 Show blank if no result | Shows nothing if there is no result Show result count | Shows the result count and entered keywords Connect to a search pagination Web Part	 | If enable, select the search pagination Web Part to use on the current page to get selected page.
 It is a 2 ways connection so don't forget to connect the targeted search pagination to the search results Web Part as well.
 Result Layouts options | Choose the template to use to display search results.
-Some layouts are defined by default (List and Tiles) but you can create your own either by clicking on the **"Custom"** tile, or **"Edit template"** from an existing chosen template.
+Some layouts are defined by default but you can create your own either by clicking on the **"Custom"** tile, or **"Edit template"** from an existing chosen template.
 In custom mode, you can set an external template.
 It has to be in the same SharePoint tenant.
-Behind the scenes, the Office UI Fabric core CSS components are used in a isolated way.
+Behind the scenes, the Office UI React controls are used.
 Custom code templates will also automatically be displayed here upon registration.
+See the [TEMPLATING.md documentation](./docs/TEMPLATING.md) for more information about templating.
 Result types | Allows you to set a custom template at item level according to a specific condition (ex: FileType equals 'pdf').

 ##### Miscellaneous: Taxonomy values dynamic translation